These charts and this article are updated every Friday between 1100 and 1300 UTC. Last updated: September 24, 2021.

 The goal for all countries is to make it to the blue section of the chart and stay there.
 Countries and territories in this section have reported no new cases for four weeks in a row.

-Currently, that is the case for four out of 188 countries and territories.
+Currently, that is the case for six out of 188 countries and territories.

 Please note: The number of newly reported cases highly depends on a country's ability to conduct tests and its strategy for administering tests.
 Additionally, some countries have been criticized for not accurately reporting case numbers.